admin

 Adynovate and Advate are registered trademarks of Baxalta Incorporated, a Takeda company.

-Now that you’ve learned about a few of the ways ALTUVIIIO protects you from bleeds, you may be considering a conversation with your doctor about your treatment plan.
-Our Doctor Discussion Guide can help.
+Now that you’ve learned about how ALTUVIIIO can keep factor levels higher for longer and protect you from bleeds, you may be considering a conversation with your doctor about switching up your treatment plan.
+Our Evaluation Guide can help.
 It offers a list of helpful questions to help you jump-start the conversation.
 You can also connect with your local Sanofi Community Relations and Education (CoRe) Manager, who can share additional resources and provide education.

 INDICATION